xusheng-xiao/xusheng-xiao.github.io/_pages/about.md

 <hr/>

 ## News
+* 7/2024: Our application for the OpenAI [Researcher Access Program](https://openai.com/form/researcher-access-program/) has been accepted!
+Thank you, OpenAI!
 * 7/2024: Congratulations to my student Liangyi Huang!
 Our paper "CTIKG: LLM-Powered Knowledge Graph Construction from Cyber Threat Intelligence" has been accepted in [COLM 2024](https://colmweb.org/)!
 Check out our [project website](https://github.com/ctikgresearch/GTIKGResearch) for more details!
 * 6/2024: Congratulations to my student Pengcheng Fang and my collaborators!
 Our paper "vFix: Facilitating Software Maintenance of Smart Contracts via Automatically Fixing Vulnerabilities" has been accepted in [ICSME 2024](https://conf.researchr.org/track/icsme-2024)!
 Check out our [project website](https://github.com/vfixresearch/vFix) for more details!
 * 5/2024: Congratulations to my student Shang Ma and my collaborators!
 Our paper "Completing the App Promotion Graph with Symbolic Prompting" has been accepted in [ECML PKDD 2024](https://ecmlpkdd.org/2024/)!